ibm-cloud-docs/vpc/bare_metal_server_connect.md

    ```
    {: pre}

-   In the response, locate the `User accounts` and `SSH keys` fields.
+3. In the response, locate the `User accounts` and `SSH keys` fields.
 The value of “User accounts” is your account name.
 You need to use the first SSH key to decrypt the password.

-2. After you have the SSH key, run the following command to obtain your password:
+4. After you have the SSH key, run the following command to obtain your password:

    ```
    ibmcloud is bare-metal-server-initialization-values $bare_metal_server_id [--private-key (KEY | @KEY_FILE)]
    ```
    {: pre}

-   Add either `'<content of the private key file>'` or `@private_key_file_path` for the `--private-key` flag.
-This command decodes and decrypts your password.
+5. Add either `'<content of the private key file>'` or `@private_key_file_path` for the `--private-key` flag to decode and decrypt your password.

 After you retrieve the account name and password, you can use them to access the ESXi DCUI and web client.